Our Courses & Prices

 PBN Upgrade : Short course for Certificate of PBN Ground School Course Completion

 You need to have completed a Private Pilots Licence (PPL) before starting our commercial pilot training.
 This is not a regulatory requirement, but this level of flying experience is a sensible starting point and so required by Pathway.
-A suitable PPL course can be arranged by us if needed - this enables you to assess if you are suited to becoming a professional pilot.
+A suitable PPL course can be arranged by us if needed - this enables you and us to assess if you are suited to becoming a professional pilot.
 You also need to have basic academic qualifications in Maths & Physics and, for non-native speakers, an adequate level of English.
-You also need a personal Applle device (iPad or Macbook) to enable you download the iBooks for the course - these are then yours to keep for the rest of your flying career.
+You also need a personal Apple device (iPad or Macbook) to enable you download the iBooks for the course - these are then yours to keep for the rest of your flying career.
+A Class 1 Medical Certificate is highly recommended before you embark on the expense of an ATPL.

 - Residential or Distance Learning ATPL(A) groundschool located at Rosyth near Edinburgh in Scotland for PPL holders or EASA licence conversions.